 “Yes, you above all people do need to take this.”
 Dr. Avanti snapped.
 “You all have lived such blessed lives that any bit of trouble that may come your way has scared you into a panic.
 Instead of listening to those who have spent their lives studying and curing viruses, you turn to celebrities and talking heads who are clueless to real answers.
 This virus would have died out long ago if people just listened and followed directions.”

-Dr. Avanti stared down the woman until she finally returned to her seat.
+Dr. Avanti stared down at the woman until she finally returned to her seat.

-The town hall emptied out with low murmurs of disgust but Dr. Avanti did not care.
-She had enough of the self righteous upper class Googling the newest holistic remedy.
+The town hall emptied with low murmurs of disgust, but Dr. Avanti did not care.
+She had enough of the self-righteous upper class Googling the newest holistic remedy.